Everything you need to know about 'Beetlejuice' on Broadway

 - Alex Brightman: Tony nominee Brightman originated the role of Beetlejuice on Broadway.
 He's also known for his Broadway roles in School of Rock and Wicked.

-- Rob McClure: McClure originated the role of Adam Maitland in the Beetlejuice musical, and he's currently starring in the titular role of Mrs. Doubtfire on Broadway.
+- Rob McClure: McClure originated the role of Adam Maitland in the Beetlejuice musical, but he left to play the titular role of Mrs. Doubtfire on Broadway.

 Onscreen adaptations of Beetlejuice